 - Tim Hortons, on premise, coffee shop, American, open 24 hours for coffee, hot and cold snacks and meals

 - Runway 29 Lounge, on premise, bar/lounge, American, open for: lunch, dinner, Runway 29 is a lounge and is not permitted to accommodate minors

 BEST WESTERN PLUS City Centre Inn

-Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Edmonton.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Edmonton.
 Chase the links to explore the local region even more.

 Alabama | Alaska | Arizona | Arkansas | California | Colorado | Connecticut | Delaware | Florida | Georgia | Hawaii | Idaho | Illinois | Indiana | Iowa | Kansas | Kentucky | Louisiana | Maine | Maryland | Massachusetts | Michigan | Minnesota | Mississippi | Missouri | Montana | Nebraska | Nevada | New Hampshire | New Jersey | New Mexico | New York | North Carolina | North Dakota | Ohio | Oklahoma | Oregon | Pennsylvania | Rhode Island | South Carolina | South Dakota | Tennessee | Texas | Utah | Vermont | Virginia | Washington | Washington D.C. | West Virginia | Wisconsin | Wyoming